MRT (Bangkok): MRT Pink Line

+Future plans

-MRT Purple Line extension
+MRT Purple Line South section

-The planned southern extension from Tao Pun - Rat Burana will run south through Bangkok's old quarter from Tao Pun Junction on a viaduct.
+The planned southern extension from Tao Pun to Rat Burana will run south through Bangkok's old quarter from Tao Poon junction on a viaduct.
 It then will go into an underground structure along Sam Sen Road, passing the new Thai parliament site, and transfers to the proposed Red inner-city shortcut commuter at Sanghi intersection.
 It passes the national library in Dusit District before it reaches Phra Nakhon District at Thewet Market.

 The line turns east at Bang Lamphu and goes along the city moat to the south, with transfers possible to the MRT Orange Line at Ratchadamnoen Road near the Democracy Monument.
 It passes Golden Mount before possible transfers to the extension of the Blue Line at Wang Burapha near Yaowarat Road in Chinatown and the Phahurat textile market.

 The line crosses the Chao Phraya River near the Memorial Bridge towards the Wongwian Yai roundabout in Thonburi on the west bank, with possible transfers to the Dark Red Line commuter and to Wongwian Yai.
 It continues south to Chom Thong, then on an elevated structure for 5.5 km and ends in Rat Burana District, a short distance to the nearby Phra Pradaeng suburban town in Samut Prakan Province.
 The total length will be about 23.6 km, including ten underground and seven elevated stations.

 The Thai Cabinet was expected to approve the Purple Line Southern extension in mid 2017 with a tender due by the 2nd half of 2017.
 On 25 July 2017, the Cabinet approved the 101 billion baht budget and tender for the extension but the tender was delayed until 2018 due to land acquisition issues.
 There was a further delay to an early 2019 date as the tender was changed to a PPP tender.
 However, a subsequent delay in finalising the PPP process resulted in a new tender date of April 2020 but this has been further delayed with an expected tender by the end of 2020.

 Construction contracts were finally signed in March 2022 for a planned 2027 opening date.